 Our professional team includes:

 - Speech-language pathologists

 - Certified driving rehabilitation specialist

-Our program has more than 70 clinicians specifically trained in post-concussion rehabilitation across several of our locations.
-Our team works together to address the whole patient and help you reach your goals including returning to sports, school and work using three evidenced-based protocols.
+Our treatment service has more than 70 clinicians specifically trained in post-concussion rehabilitation across several of our locations.
+Our team works together to address the whole patient and help you reach your goals, including returning to sports, school and work.

 This allows for assessment of the effects of exertion after a concussion, all while monitoring your heart rate, blood pressure and symptom provocation.
 You will be carefully progressed through the stages of the Concussion in Sport Group (CISG) Protocol in collaboration with your physical therapist and certified athletic trainer.

 We work as a liaison between the patient, families and school to ensure appropriate school services and accommodations are received and implemented.